spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 **TODO:** Confirm how the compiler-less spec is handled.

-A slightly more advanced example follows, illustrating how to provide `variants <http://spack.readthedocs.io/en/latest/basic_usage.html#variants>`_ and using the ``buildable: False`` directive to prevent Spack from installing other versions or variants of the named package through its normal internal mechanism.
+A slightly more advanced example, illustrates how to provide `variants <http://spack.readthedocs.io/en/latest/basic_usage.html#variants>`_ and how to use the ``buildable: False`` directive to prevent Spack from installing other versions or variants of the named package through its normal internal mechanism.